Health Care, Not Services

 In 2017, Jack was invited to join his friends at PPTNM to train 15 counties of health department providers on the experiences of Trans people in East TN.

-To this aim, we ask medical providers to step up and show their comradery toward Trans* lives, by signing up to be a CARE provider.
-These providers shall receive access to news, workshops, educational materials, and more to help them build an environment that supports trans patients.
+We at TEP ask medical providers to step up and show their comradery toward trans* lives, by signing up to be a CARE provider.
+These providers shall receive access to news, workshops, educational materials, and more to help them build an environment that supports trans* patients.
 They will also receive an invitation to join our health resources list and will be connected to peer support.